-SIR HENRY GURNEY: There is a shortage of labor in certain skilled trades.
-Euilding, as in every other country, is in need of skilled labor.
+Sir HENRY GURNEY: There is a shortage of labor in certain skilled trades.
+Building, as in every other country, is in need of skilled labor.
 The building industry here could use an appreciable number of labor.
-However, I think it is true to say that their capacities are confined to the building industry.
+However, I think it is true to say that the capacity is confined to the building industry.
 It is a matter of opinion.
-The fact that we have been able to demobilize 21,000 soldiers recently and find employment for them all except 700, I think, is significant.
+The fact that we have been able to demobilize 21,000 soldiers recently and find employment for them all except 700, I think, is significant,

-LR.
-LACGILLIVRAY: There are only 700 now who are in need of transitional financial assistance.
-You asked just now in regard to the Digitized by Dag Hammarskjöld Library n/10.13/SR.6 Page 25 causes of the increase in the cost of living.
-Now, I must draw attention to a very brief appreciation of those causes in this document called "The National Income of Palestine", Fage 15.
-It also shows towards the end the effect of military expenditure on the cost of living.
+Mr. MACGILLIVRAY: There were only 700 on 31st December last who were in need of transiti nal financial assistance.
+You asked just now in regard to the causes of the increase in the cost of living.
+I would like to draw attention to a brief appreciation of those causes in a section of the document "The National Income of Palestine" at page 15, (headed "The Inflation of Money Values").
+This section also shows towards the end the effect of military expenditure on the cost of living.

-CHAINAN: Now, I think the right moment has come to ask about the standard of living.
+CHAIRMAN: Now, I think the right moment has come to ask about the standard of living.

-(India) FILLETUR R.F..N:/ The answer is that appreciably it has not risen between 1939 and 1946.
+Sir ABDUR RAHMAN (India): The answer is that appreciably it has not risen between 1939 and 1946.

-SUMIRAN: Yes, but I think we could put the question in general and perhaps come also to the different groups of the population.
+CHAIRMAN: Yes, but I think we could put the question in general and perhaps come also to the different groups of the population.

-111. 11.
-COMPLETE: That is principally in Chapter 16 of the Social Services, and there is a special section there on the standard of living of the Palestine Arabs.
-That is Chapter 16, Volume 2 of the SURVEY.
-It is Page 697 of Volume 2-Standard of Living of Falestine Frabs.
+Mr. MACGILLIVRAY: The information is contained principally in Chapter 16 "The Social Services".
+There is a special section there on the standard of living of the Palestine Arabs.
+That is Chapter 16, Volume 2 of the Survey.
+It is page 697 of Volume 2 - "The Standard of Living of Palestinian Arabs."

-CUARLAN: Can we ask if there is a marked difference between the standard of living among the brabs and Jews.
+CHAIRMAN: Can we ask if there is a marked difference between the standard of living among the Arabs and Jews.

-SIR HINRY GURDEY: There is a marked difference in the mode of life, of course.
+Sir HENRY GURNEY: There is a marked difference in the mode of life, of course.
 They are quite different people.
-In comparing standards of living I think the Arabs do not necessarily want to live like the Jews, nor the Jews like the arabs.
-Therefore if you are comparing standards of living you haven't really got a common criteria.
+In comparing standards of living I think the Arabs do not necessarily want to live like the Jews nor the Jews like the Arabs.
+Therefore if you are comparing standards of living you haven't really got common criteria.

-difference in wages for Jews and Trab labor?
+CHAIRMAN: We might perhaps have asked beforehand whether there is a difference in wages for Jews and Arab labor?